Language:

 Click Tools >> Settings >> Effects >> Screen Draw.

-You are provided with two tools- pen and a highlighter.
+You are provided with two tools - a pen and a highlighter.
 You can use the pen for drawing or writing on the screen.
 When recording your screen for example, a presentation, you may want to give stress on certain points.
 With the highlighter tool, you can easily mark the points to get the viewer's attention.
-You can set the thickness of both, the highlighter as well as the pen with the help of the slider.
+You can set the thickness of the highlighter as well as the pen with the help of the slider.
 When you choose a pen, in addition to its thickness, you can also set its transparency level.
 There is a small preview window where you can see the thickness and the transparency level that you have chosen.
 When using screen draw during recording, if you want the mouse effects also to be displayed uncheck the option Disable mouse effects during Screen Draw.

 Copyright © DeskShare Incorporated.
 All rights reserved.